-(a) For Counsel and Advice (CSR Closure Category A) cases only, the presumption is that legal assistance rendered to a client on related legal issues contemporaneously or within a brief time frame is counted as one case.
-However, this presumption is rebutted and two or more cases may be reported if the legal issues are sufficiently different, as evidenced by the presence of:
+(a) For Counsel and Advice (CSR Closure Category A) cases only, the presumption is that legal assistance rendered to a client on related legal issues

-31 This requirement applies during the course of the calendar year.
+&lt;sup>31 This requirement applies during the course of the calendar year.
 If a program has already closed and reported a case in one calendar year, and the client returns for additional service in a subsequent calendar year, the program must report the additional service as a separate case in the subsequent year, provided that the case otherwise meets the requirements and definitions of this Handbook.